jasonmgru/3d-renderer/README.md

-# 3D Renderer
+#3D Renderer

-This is a cool 3D renderer that I made for fun after reading (http://www.petercollingridge.co.uk/tutorials/3d/pygame/ "this tutorial") by Peter Collingridge.
+This is a cool 3D renderer that I made for fun after reading [this tutorial](http://www.petercollingridge.co.uk/tutorials/3d/pygame/) by Peter Collingridge.

 It is a simple program to render two cubes that can be independently rotated, moved around, and scaled.